EurovisionworldEurovisionworld

 Website: euroclub2023.co.uk

-The EuroClub is Liverpool's official party venue for special parties, the official after parties and performances by participants.
+The EuroClub was Liverpool's official party venue for special parties, the official after parties and performances by participants.

-EuroClub 2023 will be located at Camp and Furnace, located at 67 Greenland Street, and will open from Friday, 5 May to Saturday, 13 May.
+EuroClub 2023 was located at Camp and Furnace, located at 67 Greenland Street, and was open from Friday, 5 May to Saturday, 13 May.
 Camp and Furnace is made up of a range of versatile warehouse and studio spaces, creating an industrial and rustic atmosphere.
-As the Euroclub it will be able to host over 2000 party goers every night.
+As the Euroclub it was able to host over 2000 party goers every night.

-OGAE UK - the UK branch of the international fan club - and its friends from OGAE Ukraine are working with Camp and Furnace and some of the best Eurovision DJs around to offer 9 nights of Eurovision music.
-As well as being the place to dance the night away, Euroclub will feature some very special acts, both from this year’s Eurovision and previous contests.
+OGAE UK - the UK branch of the international fan club - and its friends from OGAE Ukraine were working with Camp and Furnace and some of the best Eurovision DJs around to offer 9 nights of Eurovision music.
+As well as being the place to dance the night away, Euroclub featured some very special acts, both from this year’s Eurovision and previous contests.

-Members of OGAE have pre-sale access to week passes (which cover Sunday 7 – Saturday 13 May).
-Day tickets and tickets for the general public will go on sale in March.
-For more information visit euroclub2023.co.uk.
-It is recommended that all tickets (both day passes and weekly passes) are purchased in advance, but a small number of day passes may be available on the door.
+Members of OGAE had pre-sale access to week passes (which covered Sunday 7 – Saturday 13 May).
+Day tickets and tickets for the general public went on sale in March.
+It was recommended that all tickets (both day passes and weekly passes) were purchased in advance, but a small number of day passes were available on the door.

 Eurovision News